miyvrey2/framerate/Episodes.md

 4. Move existing feature tests to Jetstream folder
 5. LazilyRefreshDatabase in Pest to only migrate if you touch the database

+Episode 6
+1. Create tests/Feature/Controllers/PostController/IndexTest.php
+2. TestCase withoutVite(); to prevent building assets
+3. Loop trough NavLink items (defined in AppLayout.vue) to check if they are visible
+4. Fill Posts/Index.vue to loop through the posts
+5. Build a container to fit all the posts in